Points of Interest: Where to Go and Places to Visit in Iceland

-One of the unique things to do in Reykjavik, Iceland, is visiting The Pearl Observatory.
-The Pearl or the locals call it Perlan, has a distinctive, beautiful shape, making it one of the most iconic Iceland landmarks.
+One of the unique things to do in Iceland is visiting The Pearl Observatory.
+The Pearl or the locals call it Perlan has a distinctive beautiful shape, making it one of the most iconic Iceland landmarks.
 Ingimundur Sveinsson designed this beautiful building.

 On the fourth floor of Perlan, there is an observation deck surrounding the building, giving you access to have a 360-degree view of the capital city of Iceland.
-One of the museums in Iceland is also located in one of the tanks of The Pearl.
-It is the Ice Cave Museum.
+The Ice Cave Museum, also one of the museums in Iceland is also located in one of the tanks of The Pearl.

 This Iceland museum displays an artificial ice cave that is made out of real ice.
 Soon, there will be more museums in Iceland established in the observatory.
 Northern Lights museum and the Icelandic Museum of Natural History are to name a few.

 Considered one of the top things to do in Iceland, The Blue Lagoon sure does live up to its hype as this place offers a panoramic geothermal spa, making it one of the most famous Iceland tourist attractions.

 Located 39 km away from the capital city of, Reykjavik, or only 20 km away from Keflavík International Airport, The Blue Lagoon is very easy to access and one of the most iconic Iceland landmarks!

 That said, it is is one of the most tranquil places to see in Iceland and you must not pass this experience!

 Established in 1975, Hornstrandir Nature Reserve is one of the best places to go in Iceland.
 This nature reserve is a splendid place when you want to go sightseeing in Iceland.
 Located in the northernmost peninsula in Iceland, Hornstrandir Nature Reserve gives you a perfect combination of the blue sea and the green-and-white tundra.